Będzin – castle

 History

-The castle in Będzin is mentioned for the first time in messages written in 1301 and 1349, when it is mentioned the burgrave of Będzin, Wiernko.
-In the light of archaeological research, it is known that it was built on relics of an early medieval hillfort, transformed into a stone castle from the mid-thirteenth century.
-The chroniclers Jan Długosz and Janko from Czarnków attribute the foundation of the castle to the king Casimir the Great, which thanks to its construction, secured the Polish-Czech border, the capital of Poland – Kraków and ferry on the Przemsza River, through which the trade route from Krakow to Wrocław led.
-The castle was then coupled with the city defensive walls, covering not only the location of the town, but also the churche’s suburb.
+The castle in Będzin was first recorded in 1301 and 1349, when a Będzin burgrave named Wiernek (“Vernco”) was mentioned.
+The castle was later recorded in the town’s foundation charter of 1358 (“sub castro nostro civitatem quam Bandzin nominamus”).
+It was built on the remnants of an early medieval stronghold from the 9th-11th centuries, which had been transformed into a stone castle since the mid-13th century.
+Chroniclers Jan Długosz and Janko of Czarnków attributed the castle’s foundation to King Kazimierz the Great, who secured the then Polish-Czech border, the nearby capital of Poland, and the crossing over the Przemsza River, which served as the trade route from Kraków to Wrocław.
+The castle was then integrated with the town defensive walls, encompassing not only the area of the town founded in 1358 but also the church suburb.

 Architecture